ASSERT-KTH/assert-gold-mine/docs/snic-run-experiments.md

 # Run Experiments with SNIC

-SNIC (Swedish National Infrastructure for Computing) is a Swedish research infrastructure, that makes available resources (data storage and computation) to meet the needs of researchers.
+SNIC (Swedish National Infrastructure for Computing) is a Swedish research infrastructure that makes available resources (data storage and computation) to meet the needs of researchers.

 This document describes how to use HPC2N (High Performance Computing Center North), that is part of SNIC, in order to run the experiments in parallel.